aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-fods-to-tsv/_index.md

 The following example demonstrates how to merge FODS to TSV in Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge FODS to TSV.
 Upload your files, call Workbook.Combine method for merging files, and then save it to TSV file.
 If you develop code in Java, this will be simpler than it sounds.
-See {{platform} example that merges FODS to TSV.
+See Java example that merges FODS to TSV.

 {{% /blocks/products/pf/agp/text %}}